 Because the PSVR 2 has not been officially announced, there are no confirmed games slated for release on the PSVR 2.
 The games that are rumored to possibly be in the works for PSVR 2 include a new Gran Turismo, Resident Evil 8, and possibly a new gem from Rockstar.
 Of course, these are not confirmed by anyone as of yet, but these are the most likely contenders right now.

 As we find out more about the PSVR 2, we’ll be sure to update this article.
-Hopefully after Sony is able to stop focusing so much energy on the PS5 release, we’ll start to hear more about the PSVR 2.
+Hopefully, after Sony is able to solidify the PS5 supply, we’ll start to hear more about the PSVR 2.

 Learn more about next-gen consoles: